 Myth #4: White rice is devoid of any calories that are of use to your body.

 The Facts of the Matter: Oh come on.
 Rice has been a staple diet ingredient in so many cultures the world over, for millennia.
 And those cultures have thrived.
+For thousands of years, in Buddhist temples, only white rice is traditionally served, and those monks are among the healthiest groups of people on the planet.

 Taken by itself and exclusively, certainly a diet of just rice – whether brown or white – is not a well rounded, balanced diet that will produce optimum health and longevity.
 Rice, whether brown or white, is meant to be a “diluting” and “augmenting” element in any diet.
-You eat along with other foods.
+You eat it along with other foods.
 What you eat with the rice is what makes the question: Which is better – White or Brown Rice? – relevant.

 Again, brown, unprocessed rice, by itself, and if eaten only by itself, might prove to be a healthier choice than processed white rice.
 But also, again, you have to take into consideration the above admonitions: The bran in unprocessed brown rice contains arsenic and phytic acid.
 Here are a few facts to put the caloric content of white versus brown rice into perspective: